kengo-k/smart-docker-build/README.md

 CMD ["/scripts/migrate.sh"]
 ```

+**Error Case**: Multiple Dockerfiles without `# Image:` comments will result in an error with guidance on how to resolve it.

 This approach provides:
 - **Zero configuration** for simple cases (single Dockerfile)
 - **Explicit control** when needed (multiple services)